We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 How Much Value Does a Mother-in-Law Suite Add?

-Although every home and every area is different, the general consensus is that mother-in-law suites overall add to the value of a home.
-Assigning a specific dollar amount to the value added can sometimes be a bit of a gamble, however, most research shows that the appraised value of properties with mother-in-law suites added tends to be 7-9% higher.
+Although every home and every area is different, the consensus is that mother-in-law suites overall add to the value of a home.
+Assigning a specific dollar amount to the value-added can sometimes be a gamble.
+However, most research shows that the appraised value of properties with mother-in-law suites added tends to be 7-9% higher.

 Types of Mother-in-Law Suites